 The upgraded infotainment unit being the only significant revision for the 2012 Bentley Continental Supersports, buyers might be drawn to more exotic packages.
-The Aston Martin DBS is similarly priced and more deftly blends luxury and performance.
-Ferrari's 458 Italia costs slightly less and offers more agility, as do the McLaren MP4-12C and Mercedes-Benz SLS AMG.
-And there's always the stalwart Porsche 911 lineup, with a wide spectrum of performance to fit a variety of tastes.
+The 2012 Aston Martin DBS is similarly priced and more deftly blends luxury and performance.
+The 2012 Ferrari 458 Italia costs slightly less and offers more agility, as do the 2012 McLaren MP4-12C and 2012 Mercedes-Benz SLS AMG.
+And there's always the stalwart 2012 Porsche 911 lineup, with a wide spectrum of performance to fit a variety of tastes.

 Body Styles, Trim Levels, and Options

 The 2012 Bentley Continental Supersports is a two-seat high-performance version of the Continental GT coupe that is offered in a single, well-appointed trim level.